 a.
 Procurement.

-[Required if improvements are part of project/match] In expenditure of District's grant for goods and services, Grantee shall comply with District's competitive procurement procedures, including those required by laws applicable to a special district created by Public Resources Code section 5500 et seq.
+expenditure of District's grant for goods and services, Grantee shall comply with District's competitive procurement procedures, including those required by laws applicable to a special district created by Public Resources Code section 5500 et seq.
 Alternatively, subject to District consent, Grantee may use its own competitive procurement procedures, provided that such procedures provide financial protection equal to or greater than those provided by the District's competitive procurement procedures.
 Should Grantee desire to use its own competitive procurement procedures in lieu of District's, Grantee shall submit its procedures to District for review and approval.
 If District, in its sole discretion, determines that Grantee's procurement procedures are not sufficiently rigorous, District may deny the request and Grantee shall thereafter use District's procurement procedures for all transactions undertaken in connection with the District's grant.
 In any event, District shall assure that costs to be reimbursed by District do not exceed fair market value of the goods and services supplied.